Darlaston: History

 By the end of the 1980s, most of the industry in the town had closed and the town is now considered a ghost town, with an increasingly high level of unemployment.
 In 2011 a total of 15 derelict sites in the town were designated as enterprise zones offering tax breaks and relaxed planning laws to any businesses interested in setting up bases in the selected areas.
 These enterprise zones are expected to create thousands of jobs and ease the town's long-running unemployment crisis, which has deepened since 2008 as a result of the recession.

 Education

-The town is served by one large secondary school, Grace Academy, which until 2009 was known as Darlaston Comprehensive School.
+The town is served by one large secondary school, Grace Academy, which replaced Darlaston Community Science College on 1 September 2009.

 Demographics

-According to the 2021 Census, Darlaston's built-up area population was 21,545 residents.
+According to the 2021 census, Darlaston's built-up area population was 21,545 residents.
 Of the findings, the ethnicity and religious composition of the wards separately were: